EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-good-quality.md

 #### **Is it Worth the Price?**

 If you buy during a sale and focus on natural fabrics, many customers say you get good value for your money.
-The brand also offers loyalty rewards and free alterations to add value[5].
+The brand also offers loyalty rewards and free alterations to add value.

 ---